KevinIvanov/Data-Analysis---Stacked-Bar-Chart-with-Grouping-Variable/README.md

-# Data-Analysis---Stacked-Bar-Chart-with-Grouping-Variable
+📊 Data Analysis: Stacked Bar Chart with Grouping Variable

-## Project Overview
+🌟 Project Overview
-This project involves constructing a stacked bar chart to analyze the preferred types of assessment among students, segmented by their athletic status.
-The analysis helps understand assessment preferences across different groups, highlighting unique trends and insights.
+This project constructs a stacked bar chart to analyze student preferences for different types of assessments, segmented by their athletic status.
+It aims to uncover unique trends and insights into how different groups of students favor various assessment types.

-## Objectives
+🎯 Objectives
-- To visualize the distribution of assessment preferences among students.
+Visualize the distribution of assessment preferences among students.
-- To compare these preferences across different athletic statuses.
+Compare these preferences across different athletic statuses.
-- To identify which assessment type is most favored by students with different athletic experiences.
+Identify the most favored assessment type among students with varied athletic experiences.

-## Methods Used
+🛠️ Methods Used
-- Data visualization using R and ggplot2.
+Data Visualization: Utilizing R and ggplot2 to craft insightful graphs.
-- Statistical analysis to compute proportions and understand trends.
+Statistical Analysis: Computing proportions to decipher trends.

-## Results
+📈 Results
-- "No" athlete status group showed the lowest preference for course projects.
+Students with no athletic status show the lowest preference for course projects.
-- Students who competed only in high school favored 'Course Projects' the most.
+Former high school athletes demonstrate the highest favorability towards 'Course Projects'.
-- 44.2% of students overall prefer course projects.
+Overall, 44.2% of students prefer course projects as their type of assessment.

-## Conclusions
+📝 Conclusions
-This analysis provides valuable insights into how athletic participation can influence academic preferences, specifically in the type of assessments students prefer.
+This analysis sheds light on the impact of athletic participation on academic preferences, particularly in the choices of assessments students prefer.

-## How to Run the Project
+🚀 How to Run the Project
-- Required software: R and RStudio.
+Required Software: R and RStudio.
-- Required libraries: ggplot2.
+Required Libraries: ggplot2.

-## File Descriptions
-- `stacked_bar_chart_analysis.R`: This file contains all the R code used for generating the visualizations and calculations.
-- `dataset.csv`: Data file used for the analysis (if public, otherwise describe the data structure required to replicate the analysis).
+📌 Instructions
+Install R and RStudio on your machine.
+Open the project file in RStudio.
+Install the ggplot2 library using install.packages("ggplot2").
+Run the script to generate the stacked bar chart.